TarchyV/AutoC/README.md

 # AutoC
-"Remove an anoying webpage barrier from a certain website and allow scroll automatically"
+"Remove an annoying webpage barrier from a certain website and allow scroll automatically"